The End of Eternity: Plot

-Twissell is aghast, but as Eternity still exists, he theorizes he can undo Harlan's damage and send Cooper back correctly for his mission.
-They think that Cooper might try to communicate by using an advertisement in one of Harlan's Primitive magazines that would stand out only to an Eternal.
+Twissell is aghast, but as Eternity still exists, he theorizes that it is possible to undo Harlan's damage and send Cooper back correctly for his mission.
+They think that Cooper might try to communicate by using an advertisement in one of Harlan's Primitive magazines, which would stand out only to an Eternal.
 Harlan finds that a magazine from 1932 has changed and now shows an advertisement in the form of a mushroom cloud, which no human could have known of in 1932.
-However, Harlan refuses to tell Twissell about the advertisement until they bring Noÿs back from the Hidden Centuries though Twissell insists that the block Harlan encountered is theoretically impossible.
-As the two travel far upwhen to get her, Twissell speculates that the Hidden Centuries are a time that humans evolved into something greater and don't want to be meddled with, so they blocked off Eternity's access to Time from the 70,000th to 150,000th century.
-He supposes that when Harlan inhabited an Eternity outpost in the Hidden Centuries with Noÿs, these future humans may have worried that Eternity was beginning an invasion, leading them to retaliate with a kettle block at the 100,000th century to prevent any more encroachments.
+The first letters in the ad's four lines, "All the Talk Of the Market", spell out ATOM.
+However, Harlan refuses to tell Twissell about the advertisement until they bring Noÿs back from the Hidden Centuries, but Twissell insists that the block that Harlan encountered is theoretically impossible.
+As the two travel far upwhen to get her, Twissell speculates that the Hidden Centuries are a time in which humans evolved into something greater, do not want to be meddled with, and so blocked off Eternity's access to time from the 70,000th to the 150,000th century.
+He supposes that when Harlan inhabited an Eternity outpost in the Hidden Centuries with Noÿs, those future humans may have worried that Eternity was beginning an invasion, which led them to retaliate with a kettle block at the 100,000th century to prevent any more encroachments.
 However, Harlan and Twissell pass the 100,000th century unhindered and find Noÿs.
-Harlan then agrees to travel downwhen and to bring back Cooper so that he can be sent to the correct time for his mission but only if Noÿs comes with him.
+Harlan then agrees to travel downwhen and to bring back Cooper so that he can be sent to the correct time for his mission, but only if Noÿs comes with him.